 Vulvar cancer is rare.
 It only accounts for about 4 percent of all female reproductive organ cancers.
 If it’s found in its early stages, vulvar cancer is highly curable.
 Fortunately, most cases are diagnosed in the earlier stages.

-A: According to the American Cancer Society, about 5,950 women will be diagnosed with vulvar cancer in the United States in 2016.
+According to the American Cancer Society, about 5,950 women will be diagnosed with vulvar cancer in the U.S. in 2016.
 Most women with vulvar cancer are older than 50 years.
 More than half are older than 70 years at the time they learn they have cancer.

 Age.
 Women older than 50 years are more at risk for squamous cell carcinoma.
 This is the most common type of vulvar cancer.

 Human papillomavirus (HPV) infection.
 HPV is a group of viruses that can cause genital warts.
 HPV has been linked to certain cancers.
 Women infected with certain types of HPV may be more at risk for vulvar cancer.

 Smoking.
 Smoking increases your risk for vulvar cancer.
 If you smoke and have been infected with a high-risk strain of HPV, you’re at an even greater risk for vulvar cancer.

 Vulvar intraepithelial neoplasia (VIN).
 This condition causes a change in the cells on the surface of the vulva.
 Women with VIN may be more likely to get vulvar cancer.

 Lichen sclerosus.
 Women with this condition have vulvar skin that’s itchy and thin.
 These women are at a slightly higher risk of getting vulvar cancer.

 Family history of melanoma.
 Women with a family history of melanoma or atypical moles have a higher risk of getting a melanoma of the vulva.

 Human immunodeficiency virus (HIV) infection.
 Women with HIV are more at risk for vulvar cancer.

 History of cervical cancer.
 Having cervical cancer is linked with a higher risk for vulvar cancer.
 The two types of cancer share some risk factors.
 These include having certain types of HPV infections and smoking.